Wage and Hour Division (WHD)

 Fact Sheet #78D: Deductions and prohibited fees under the H-2B Program

-This fact sheet provides general information concerning permissible deductions from the wages of workers employed under the H-2B program, as well as fees that employers are prohibited from charging.
+This fact sheet provides general information concerning permissible deductions from the wages of workers employed under the H-2B program for H-2B applications submitted on or after April 29, 2015, as well as fees that employers are prohibited from charging.
 An employer employing H-2B workers and/or workers in corresponding employment under a certified Application for Temporary Employment Certification (Application) must agree as part of the Application to comply with the following requirements.

 What deductions are permitted?